w3bdesign/nextjs-woocommerce/README.md

 # Next.js Ecommerce site with Woocommerce backend

-## This is still a work in progress, but you can place orders and add products to cart.

-### The live URL to this site is currently connected to a local installation, so it will not work properly.

 1. Install and activate the following plugins, in your WordPress plugin directory:

 * [woocommerce](https://wordpress.org/plugins/woocommerce) Ecommerce for Wordpress.